Warwick1269/LTBT_FRC/README.md

 # FIRST Robotics Competition Code base for Lil' Timmy's Big Team

 ## Getting started:
-- Install the wplib VS code plug in
+- Install the WPIlib VS code plug in
 - git clone this repository through the plug in
 - refresh C++ intellisense
-- install wplib tools
+- install WPIlib tools
 - install g++
 - gradle build
 - done.
+- (note these steps are just a reminder for how I got everything working, will make a more detailed version later)
 - (note these steps are just a reminder for how I got everything working, will make a more detailed version later)

 ## How to not get in code dept: